Kevin Saunders and the path to Yoga and Alexander Technique Teaching

 From my lessons with Fran I discovered that when I become really alive, my body changes, I simultaneously fully inhabit my body and at the same time my body disappears and reappears in a different guise.
 I become freer to fully inhabit the full range of my lived experience.
 Sometimes I’m light and easy, sometimes solid and impenetrable, sometimes in my periphery and my responsive contact with the world, sometime deeply in my centre and untroubled by my surroundings.
 Yoga practice becomes satisfying and at times, even easy.

-While I was working in office job in the 90s, I had done a Japanese form of yoga called Oki yoga.
+While I was working in an office job in the 90s, I had done a Japanese form of yoga called Oki yoga.
 It was miles away from the stuff you see in normal classes, we did lots of hands on partner work with each other.
 We played at interacting with our environment in lots of different ways.
 We learned about food.
 Every now and then we did some of the usual yoga poses.
 I loved it, it was full of quirky people who were shiatsu practitioners or body therapists, my kind of people.
 Then the main teacher died unexpectedly and his wife took over.
 I wanted to explore the bigger world of yoga outside Oki yoga; and I decided to do the British Wheel of Yoga training.

 I was enthusiastic at the start of the BWY training but grew less so as time went on.
 It was a good foundation course for starting to teach yoga but left me wanting a more personalized approach.